-“The Idiot’s Lantern” is helmed by Euros Lynn, and like James Hawes’ work in “The Christmas Invasion”, his direction is surprisingly weak and below his usual standards when compared to “The End Of The World”, “The Unquiet Dead”, “Tooth and Claw” and “The Girl In The Fireplace”; though it’s probably partially because “The Idiot’s Lantern” doesn’t give him much to work with.
+“The Idiot’s Lantern” is helmed by Euros Lynn, and like James Hawes’ work in “The Christmas Invasion”, his direction is surprisingly weak and below his usual standards when compared to “The End Of The World“, “The Unquiet Dead”, “Tooth and Claw” and “The Girl In The Fireplace”; though it’s probably partially because “The Idiot’s Lantern” doesn’t give him much to work with.
 For some reason, “The Idiot’s Lantern” is full of off-kilter shots and Dutch angles, and I’m not really sure why.
 It doesn’t normally enhance the mood of the episode or make the setting more visually appealing, it’s usually just distracting.
-Still, Euros Lynn’s direction does manage to be distinctive and moody at times, like Ten’s motorcycle chases through the London streets, or the Doctor’s interrogation scene when he’s being grilled by policemen, or the climax where the Doctor and Mr. Magpie to reach each other to the top of a television station transmitter.
+Still, Euros Lynn’s direction does manage to be distinctive, atmospheric and moody at times, like the Doctor’s short-lived motorcycle chases through the streets of London, or the Doctor’s interrogation scene when he’s being grilled by policemen, or the climax where the Doctor and Mr. Magpie race each other to the top of a television station transmitter.

-Overall, “The Idiot’s Lantern” is a well-intentioned failure of an episode that never manages to do anything remarkable with either its A-plot or its B-plot.
-Funnily enough, “The Bells Of Saint John” from Series 7 has a very similar premise with a 21st century twist, killer wi-fi preying on people’s souls through the world-wide web, and it goes on to be a much more entertaining episode than “The Idiot’s Lantern”.
+All in all, “The Idiot’s Lantern” is a below-average episode of Doctor Who that had good intentions but never managed to do anything remarkable with either its A-plot or its B-plot.
+Funnily enough, “The Bells Of Saint John” from Series 7 has a very similar premise with a 21st century twist, killer wi-fi preying on people’s souls through the world-wide web, and it’s basically a much more entertaining version of this episode.

 * Ten, never slick your hair back, 1950’s style, ever again.